Characterizing Multigraded Regularity and Virtual Resolutions on Products of Projective Spaces: Linear Truncations

 \section{Linear Truncations}

-As demonstrated by Example~\ref{ex:not-linear}, in general $\dd$-regularity is a stronger condition than having a linear resolution for $M_{\geq\dd}$.
+As demonstrated by Example~\ref{ex:not-linear}, in general $\dd$-regularity is a weaker condition than having a linear resolution for $M_{\geq\dd}$.
 Still, linear truncations have been independently studied in the literature \cite{EES15,BES20}.

-Our main result in this section is a cohomological vanishing condition that specifies when $M_{\geq\dd}$ has a linear resolution.
-Our arguments largely mimic those for the analogous statements about quasilinear resolutions by switching the roles of $L$ and $Q$.
-However, in this case we can identify not only the terms but also the maps in the first page of the Beilinson spectral sequence with those in the resolution of $M_{\geq\dd}$.
+Our main result in this section is a cohomological vanishing condition that specifies when $M_{\geq\dd}$ has a linear free resolution.
+Our arguments largely mimic those for the analogous statements about quasilinear free resolutions by switching the roles of $L$ and $Q$.
+Indeed, if one cares specifically about linear syzygies then this vanishing condition could just as easily be taken as the definition of regularity on a product of projective spaces.

 \begin{lemma} Let $M$ be a $\ZZ^r$-graded $S$-module.
-If $\HH^i(\PP\nn, \shM(\bb))=0$ for all $i>0$ and all $\bb\in Q_i(\zero)$, then $\HH^{|\aa|-i}(\PP\nn, \shM\otimes\Om_{\PP\nn}^\aa(\aa))=0$ for all $i\geq 0$ and all $-\aa\notin L_i(\zero)$. \end{lemma} \begin{proof} We will modify the argument from Lemma~\ref{lem:BES-reg-to-qlin}.
+If $\HH^i(\PP\nn\!, \shM(\bb))=0$ for all $i>0$ and all $\bb\in Q_i(\zero)$, then $\HH^{|\aa|-i}(\PP\nn\!, \shM\otimes\Om_{\PP\nn}^\aa(\aa))=0$ for all $i\geq 0$ and all $-\aa\notin L_i(\zero)$. \end{lemma} \begin{proof} We will modify the argument from Lemma~\ref{lem:BES-reg-to-qlin}.

-Suppose that $-\aa\notin L_i(\zero)$ and $\HH^{|\aa|-i}(\PP\nn, \shM\otimes\Om_{\PP\nn}^\aa(\aa))\neq 0$.
+Suppose that $-\aa\notin L_i(\zero)$ and $\HH^{|\aa|-i}(\PP\nn\!, \shM\otimes\Om_{\PP\nn}^\aa(\aa))\neq 0$.
 Since $\aa\geq 0$ we have $|\aa|>i$.
-There must exist $j$ such that $\HH^{|\aa|-i+j}(\PP\nn, \shM\otimes\mathcal F_j)\neq 0$, where the twists $\bb$ in $F_j$ have total degree $-j-\ell$ for $\ell$ the number of nonzero coordinates in $\aa$.
+There must exist $j$ such that $\HH^{|\aa|-i+j}(\PP\nn\!, \shM\otimes\cF_j)\neq 0$, where the twists $\bb$ in $F_j$ have total degree $-j-\ell$ for $\ell$ the number of nonzero coordinates in $\aa$.
 Each twist has $\ell$ negative coordinates, so that the positive coordinates of $-\one-\bb$ sum to $j+\ell-\ell=j$.
-Hence $\HH^{|\aa|-i+j}(\PP\nn, \shM(\bb))\neq 0$ for some $\bb\in L_j(-\one)= Q_{j+1}(\zero)\subseteq Q_{|\aa|-i+j}(\zero)$ with $|\aa|-i+j>0$. \end{proof}
+Hence $\HH^{|\aa|-i+j}(\PP\nn\!, \shM(\bb))\neq 0$ for some $\bb\in L_j(-\one)= Q_{j+1}(\zero)\subseteq Q_{|\aa|-i+j}(\zero)$ with $|\aa|-i+j>0$. \end{proof}

 As in our main theorem, the conclusion of this lemma ensures the vanishing of certain Betti numbers of $M_{\geq\dd}$.